SagiCohen8/OOP-Assignment-2/Readme.md

 TSP(List<Integer> targets): This method finds the shortest route that visits all the given target list nodes.

 copy(): This method will create a copied algo_graph object for (this) graph_algo.

+Class: Graph_GUI.

+Methods:

+init(String name): This method will initiate and paint a graph by a given txt file.

+paintGraph(): This method will draw a graph using the java class StdDraw.

+paint Edges,Nodes,Canvas methods will draw the elements on the graph & the canvas using the methods & abilities StdDraw has given to us.